Property TaxUK Regions2025 Rates

 • Wales: 4% of entire property value

 These surcharges are applied on top of standard stamp duty rates, significantly increasing the total tax due.
+No surcharge applies if you're replacing your main residence.

 Exemptions & Refunds